Transforming life-changing brain and dementia research

 Located within the School of Psychology, the UEA Brain Imaging Centre will provide crucial facilities and equipment that will transform research capability.
 Researchers from across the disciplines of Psychology, Medicine and Health Sciences will collaborate to understand how the brain develops in childhood, responds to traumas like a stroke, or changes during dementia.
 This research could improve lives around the world through the development of new diagnostic tools, methods of early identification of disease risks, and new interventions for rehabilitation.

-In order to make the UEA Brain Imaging Centre a reality, we need to raise £3.7 million to provide an MRI suite, housing a state-of-the-art MAGNETOM Prisma MRI scanner, an EEG suite, and a Transcranial Magnetic Stimulation (TMS) lab.
+Thanks to donors and supporters, we have been able to create an MRI suite, housing a state-of-the-art MAGNETOM Prisma MRI scanner, a mock scanner room, test rooms and comfortable waiting area.
+However, we urgently need funds to complete the EEG suite, and a Transcranial Magnetic Stimulation (TMS) lab.
 These facilities and equipment are vital to enabling innovative new research and expanding our existing high-quality research to transform people’s lives.

 How you can help